spiral/docs/component/encrypter.md

 $ composer require spiral/encrypter
 ```

-You must register bootloader `Spiral\Bootloader\Security\EncrypterBootloader` in order to active the component.
+You must register bootloader `Spiral\Bootloader\Security\EncrypterBootloader` in order to activate the component.

 ## Application Key
-The encryption componetn is based on [defuse/php-encryption](https://github.com/defuse/php-encryption), the component require encryption key to be
+The encryption component is based on [defuse/php-encryption](https://github.com/defuse/php-encryption), the component requires an encryption key to be
 specified in your application.

 By default, `EncrypterBootloader` will load Base64 encoded key from environment variable `ENCRYPTER_KEY`.